abhinmodgil/aisoc_output/1716286230.10158622/8_final_summary.md

 **Medium**

 ### Justification
 The final risk score of 36 indicates a moderate level of concern.
-While the "IOC in Threat Intel" score of 100 confirms the source IP is not a known threat actor, the "Network Behavior" score of 0 reveals a critical visibility gap regarding the actual impact of the attack.
-The "Process Behavior" score also scored 0, suggesting a lack of forensic data about the attacker’s activities.
-Despite the failed attack, the high criticality of the target and the unusual volume of traffic warrant further investigation to understand the intent and capabilities of the attacker.
+The "IOC in Threat Intel" score of 100 confirms the source IP is not a known threat actor.
+However, the "Network Behavior" score of 0 means there is a critical visibility gap regarding whether these requests were legitimate traffic or part of an attack.
+The high criticality of the asset combined with the unusual request pattern warrants further investigation.

 ### Recommended Actions
-- **Forensic Analysis:** Run live forensics on `ALU-WEB-PROD-01` to determine if any malicious payloads were delivered during the attack.
+- **Forensic Analysis:** Run live forensics on `ALU-WEB-PROD-01` to determine if the incoming POST requests were legitimate customer transactions or part of an automated attack.
-- **Rate-Limiting Review:** Verify that rate-limiting thresholds are set appropriately to detect and mitigate future attacks.
+- **Rate Limiting:** Implement rate limiting rules on the affected endpoint to protect against future attacks.
-- **Alert Tuning:** Adjust the detection rule to reduce noise by excluding expected traffic patterns like legitimate shopping cart additions.
+- **Alert Tuning:** Adjust the detection rule to trigger only when multiple unique users make similar requests within a short timeframe.